-Retrieve deleted texts by contacting your phone provider
+How to recover deleted texts by contacting your phone provider

 The answer may be no, but it costs nothing to ask.

-Retrieve deleted texts using a third-party app
+How to recover deleted texts using a third-party app

-There are a few third-party apps that have a good online reputation (some of which we've personally used): PhoneRescue by iMobie, Enigma Recovery, WonderShare Dr.Fone for iOS and Tenorshare iPhone Data Recovery are four possibilities to explore.
+There are a few third-party apps that have a good online reputation (some of which we've personally used).
+PhoneRescue by iMobie, Enigma Recovery, WonderShare Dr.Fone for iOS and Tenorshare iPhone Data Recovery are four possibilities to explore.

 The best advice if you're using one of these apps is to do so as quickly as possible.
 The longer you leave it, the more likely it is that you'll have written over the relevant section of memory.